Dziemborowicz/Hourglass-New/README.md

 - The **Window title** submenu is available directly from the timer window context menu.
 - The **Reset bounds** menu command sets the timer window default position and size.
 - The **Restore**, **Minimize** and **Maximize** timer window commands are always present in the timer window context menu.
 - The **Advanced options** / **Display time in the digital clock format** timer window context menu option toggles the displayed time digital clock time format.
-The command-line option is `--digital-clock-time` / `-c`
+The command-line option is `--digital-clock-time`, `-c`, `/c`
+- The **Advanced options** / **Show trigger time** timer window context menu option shows the trigger time in the timer window and in the notification area context menu.
+The command-line option is `--show-trigger-time`, `-st`, `/st`
 - The **Advanced options** / **Activate next window when minimized or closed** timer window context menu option enables the next timer window activation when the current timer window is minimized or closed.
-The command-line option is `--activate-next` / `-an`
+The command-line option is `--activate-next`, `-an`, `/an`
 - The **Pause all** timer window context menu command pauses all the running timers.
 Command-line command is `pause`
 - The **Resume all** timer window context menu command resumes all the paused timers.
 Command-line command is `resume`